Centpyr/BlockyTales/README.md

 ## Commands

-- /skytils - Opens the main GUI.
+- /blocktales - Opens the main GUI.
 (Alias is /st)
-- /skytils config - Opens the GUI to edit the config.
+- /blocktales config - Opens the GUI to edit the config.
-- /skytils help - Displays the various commands and their usages
-- /skytils reload <data/mayor/slayer> - Forces Skytils to refresh of data.
-- /skytils fetchur - Displays the current Fetchur item for the day.
-- /skytils griffin refresh - Forces a refresh for the Griffin burrow waypoints.
-- /skytils aliases - Opens the GUI to edit command aliases.
-- /skytils editlocations (/skytils editlocation, gui, loc) - Opens the GUI to modify HUD element locations.
-- /skytils shortcuts - Opens the GUI to modify keybind shortcuts.
-- /skytils spam - Opens the GUI to modify spam filters.
-- /skytils enchant - Opens the GUI to customize enchant names.
-- /skytilscata <player> - Shows information about a player's Catacombs statistics.
-- /skytilsslayer <player> - Shows information about a player's Slayer statistics.
-- /armorcolor <set/clear/clearall> - Changes the color of an armor piece to the hexcode or decimal color provided. (can also be accessed by /skytils armorcolor)
 - ~~/blockability [clearall] - Block using the ability on the currently held item~~
 - /reparty (/rp) - Disbands and sends a party invite to everyone who was in your party.
 - /glintcustomize override <on/off/clear/clearall> - Change the visibility of enchantment glints for the item.